Skip to main content

 opts.save_to_file

-save_to_file: file - allows you to download the file directly to disk, bypassing memory recording.
+save_to_file: file - allows you to download a file directly to disk, bypassing writing to memory.
 Instead of file, specify the name and path under which to save the file.
-When using this option, everything related to data is ignored (checking content in check_content, response.data will be empty, etc.).
+When using this option, everything related to data is ignored (content check in check_content, response.data will be empty, etc.).

 opts.data_as_buffer